Tokenomics Fundamentals Series: W5H framework for token design, Part VI - Token value assessment

 Among different TradFi valuation methods, the NPV of the future returns model is the most accurate when adapted for token valuation because it is based on actual cash flow received by token holders.
 Unfortunately, it is also the hardest to use because of the high unpredictability of the payouts and the smaller number of applicable projects.

 The free cash flow discount model may provide a good understanding of the overall fundamental value of crypto projects.
 But translating this value to the token holders is much more complicated than simply dividing this value by the number of tokens issued.
 In TradFi, stockholders have legal claims to company ownership, but this is often not the case for tokens.
 Some tokens may serve as pure utilities and do not have ownership of the crypto project at all.
-Even for tokens that represent governance rights, the ability to actually claim part of the ownership of the projects is far from straightforward, given the pre-mature crypto-related legal and regulatory environment.
+Even for tokens that represent governance rights, the ability to actually claim part of the ownership of the projects is far from straightforward, given the immature crypto-related legal and regulatory environment.
+That environment has matured somewhat since 2023 - the EU’s MiCA regime is in force and the SEC has published guidance on when a crypto asset is sold as part of an investment contract - but neither turns a governance token into an equity claim.
+The rights a token actually carries still have to be read off its own documentation, project by project.
+The ENS example above is typical: the token governs the treasury, but the constitution, not the holder, decides where the treasury’s income goes.

 For relative valuation methods such as price multiples to fundamental financial metrics, a frequently seen problem is not recognizing the value allocation mechanism and attributing the wrong project-wide metrics to evaluate the specific token.
 An example of this situation is the Bitcoin earning ratio.
 People often use the Bitcoin fees and block rewards paid to miners as a proxy of the Bitcoin earnings fundamental.
 However, Bitcoin miners technically belong to the “other relevant ecosystem participants” in Bitcoin’s value allocation table; they are different from Bitcoin token holders.
 So derivation of the price-to-earning ratio in such a way as to estimate the token holder’s value is problematic.

 To accommodate the difference between tokens and TradFi assets, there have been efforts to adapt the TradFi valuation metrics to be more crypto-native.
-One such example is the Network Value to Transactions (NVT) ratio.
-It is considered a crypto-version of the TradFi price-to-earning ratio and is defined as the token's market cap divided by the 24-hour transaction volume.
+One such example is the Network Value to Transactions (NVT) ratio, popularized by Willy Woo (his original NVT chart page has since gone offline).
+It is considered a crypto-version of the TradFi price-to-earning ratio and is defined as the token’s market cap divided by the 24-hour transaction volume.
 The problem with this ratio is that it uses the 24-hour transaction volume to approximate the earnings of a token, treating it purely as a medium of exchange utility.
 In reality, most of the tokens accrue more value through other utilities.
-Even Bitcoin's value comes primarily from its perception as a digital store of value rather than a medium for transaction payment.
-A recent proposal from Liu and Zhang defines a price-to-utility ratio for Bitcoin.
+Even Bitcoin’s value comes primarily from its perception as a digital store of value rather than a medium for transaction payment.
+A 2022 proposal from Liu and Zhang defines a price-to-utility ratio for Bitcoin.
 It uses token velocity, staking ratio, dilution ratio, and price volatility as proxies for three types of utilities - medium of exchange, store of value, and unit of account, and shows interesting results.
-But overall, there is still an apparent lack of crypto-native valuation metrics that are widely applicable.
+But overall, there is still an apparent lack of crypto-native valuation metrics that are widely applicable - though the problem is less a lack of metrics than that no single metric can apply across tokens with such different rights, beneficiaries, and supply rules.
+The data providers’ move toward per-metric methodology and explicit “tokenholder revenue” is the more promising direction.

 Token Engineering modeling and evaluation

 Even though TradFi modeling still dominates the token valuation space, it is worth mentioning a more recent and dynamic approach for evaluating crypto-economic systems that leverage a new discipline called Token Engineering.
-The term "Token Engineering" is coined by McConaghy in 2018.
-It is defined as the "rigorous analysis, design, and verification of token-based systems".
+The term “Token Engineering” was popularized by McConaghy in 2018, who framed it as the theory, practice, and tools to analyze, design, and verify tokenized ecosystems.
+The field now has its own institutions; the Token Engineering Academy describes the discipline as the design, verification, and optimization of cryptoeconomic, token-based systems, and teaches it as a discovery-design-deployment lifecycle.
 Similar to other engineering disciplines, it has tools that reconcile theory with practice, and is a discipline with responsibility - the practitioners should be ethically and professionally accountable to the systems that they build.

 The token engineering field is in its early stage.
 Its typical process treats a crypto product as a crypto-economic system.
 It follows a procedure similar to that used for other engineering systems, but with an important emphasis on integrating the social-economic aspects.
 The workflow starts with identifying the objectives and assumptions of the system and then performs a detailed system-level and individual-agent-level analysis.
 It also maps out all the interactions among the agents, and their corresponding economic value transfers.
 This analysis serves as the foundation for key incentive mechanism designs of the system.
 Note that these steps are very similar to what we have covered in the W5H process, so they are complementary procedures for understanding and designing a token project.